cgutteridge/alicorn/readme.md

+** Alicorn **

+Alicorn is a PHP front end to a SPARQL database.
+It is built on top of the Fat-Free framework.

 [![Fat-Free Framework](ui/images/logo.png)](http://fatfree.sf.net/)

 **A powerful yet easy-to-use PHP micro-framework designed to help you build dynamic and robust Web applications - fast!**